iam-harshitha/ResumeGenie/README.md

 # 🧠 ResumeGenie: Discover Jobs.
 Tailor Resumes.
 Get Hired

-ResumeGenie is an intelligent, end-to-end job application assistant that scrapes fresh job listings from top remote job boards, filters them based on your preferences, and uses LLMs (like LLaMA-3 via Groq) to tailor your resume — all in one seamless Streamlit interface.
+ResumeGenie is an AI Agentic System that streamlines your entire job application process.
+Powered by LangChain and LangGraph, it orchestrates intelligent agents to scrape the latest remote job listings, filter them based on your preferences, and leverage cutting-edge LLMs (like LLaMA-3 via Groq) to tailor your resume — all within a seamless Streamlit interface.

-Built with LangChain and LangGraph, it offers an automated pipeline from job discovery to resume customization, helping you apply smarter and faster.
+This end-to-end pipeline combines automation, reasoning, and personalization — helping you discover, refine, and apply for jobs smarter and faster.

 ---